 Income distributions from this portion of the portfolio can be used to refill Bucket 1 as those assets are depleted.
 Why not simply spend the income proceeds directly and skip Bucket 1 altogether?
 Because most retirees desire a reasonably consistent income stream to help meet their income needs.
 If yields are low, the retiree can maintain a consistent standard of living by looking to other portfolio sources, such as rebalancing proceeds from Buckets 2 and 3, to refill Bucket 1.

 Bucket 3: The longest-term portion of the portfolio, Bucket 3 is dominated by stocks and more volatile bond types such as junk bonds.
 Because this portion of the portfolio is likely to deliver the best long-term performance, it will require periodic trimming to keep the total portfolio from becoming too equity-heavy.
 By the same token, this portion of the portfolio will also have much greater loss potential than Buckets 1 and 2.
 Those portfolio components are in place to prevent the investor from tapping Bucket 3 when it's in a slump, which would otherwise turn paper losses into real ones.

 The Bucket structure calls for adding assets back to Bucket 1 as the cash is spent down.
 Yet, investors can exercise a lot of leeway to determine the logistics of that necessary Bucket maintenance.
-This article goes into more detail on the topic.

 The following sequence will make sense in many situations: